 Regular Mutual Funds vs Direct Mutual Funds

 Starting Jan 1, 2013, every Mutual Fund in India comes in two flavors – a ‘Regular Plan’ and ‘Direct Plan’.
-They are the exact same scheme, run by the same fund managers investing in the same stocks and bonds, but with one difference…
+Regular and Direct Mutual Funds are the exact same scheme, run by the same fund managers investing in the same stocks and bonds, but with one difference…

 The Regular Plan Costs you much more!

 A Regular Plan is one in which the Mutual Fund Company pays your broker back a hidden % commission every quarter.
 This commission comes out of your investments, although you never ever write a cheque for it.

 But when you buy a Direct Plan instead, no commissions are paid to anyone.
 The commissions which were not paid to your broker are instead ADDED to your investment balance at the Mutual Fund.

 A Regular Plan and Direct Plan of the same Mutual Fund Schemes will each have a different expense ratio (annual cost of owning the mutual fund scheme).
 The expense ratio of Direct Plans is lower on account of the savings in commissions paid out to brokers.

 This savings in commissions is added to the returns of the scheme – and passed on to you, the customer, in the form of a higher Net Asset Value (NAV) each day!